-- Complete Monster: In this film based on the 2013 series, Miles Edwards is a sociopathic Mad Scientist obsessed with harnessing the alien power of turbo energy.
+Complete Monster: Miles Edwards is a sociopathic Mad Scientist obsessed with harnessing the alien power of turbo energy.
 To this end, Miles betrayed the Earth defense force he was part of, N-Tek, to the evil Ultralink aliens, leading to the deaths of at least 5 of his former partners.
 In exchange for allying with the Ultralinks, Miles was granted the capability to betray his former best friend Jim McGrath, who constantly produced turbo energy due to his alien biology, and tried to drain him of the turbo energy, leading to the man's agonizing death.
 Years later, once learning that Jim's teenage son, Max, has begun giving off turbo as well, Miles sics an Ultralink on the boy, nearly killing innocents in the process, and, after failing to trick the boy into giving up his turbo, Miles settles for absorbing the Energy directly into himself, hoping to kill the boy in the same painful way as his father, while brutally murdering numerous N-Tek soldiers who attempt to save Max.
 Miles is fully aware that the Ultralinks are world destroyers and will invade Earth once the turbo energy is contained by him, but doesn't care one bit, showing no concern for any life or person except the turbo energy he is so obsessed with.
-Though perhaps not as monstrous as his animated counterpart, Miles Edwards still manages to be a truly wicked individual who would sacrifice the entire Earth in his quest for power.